Category Archives: Learn Spanish Online

 Instead of fruit salad, fruit is normally served as a plate of fruit in Latin American countries.

-In tropical countries a ‘plato de fruta’ will be a selection of mango, watermelon, papaya, pineapple and melon.
+In tropical countries a ‘plato de fruta’ will be a selection of mango, watermelon, papaya, pineapple and melon depending on the time of year.

 Papaya is particularly good with lemon juice squeezed over it.